divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 If the `statusFinalReferenceValue` parameter is set to "Submitted" and the challenge period expired without a challenge, or if the parameter is set to "Challenged" and the review period expired without another input from the data provider, the first call of the `redeemPositionToken` function sets the parameter to "Confirmed" and then proceeds with the redemption process as described above.

-The steps involved in confirming the final reference value follow those described in [`setFinalReferenceValue`](#setfinalreferencevalue), including the allocation of fees and tips to their respective recipients, the reduction of the `collateralBalance` in pool parameters by the fees portion, and the setting of the `payoutLong` and `payoutShort` amounts net of fees.
+The steps involved in confirming the final reference value follow those described in [`setFinalReferenceValue`](#setfinalreferencevalue), including the allocation of (reserved) fees and tips to their respective recipients, the reduction of the `collateralBalance` in pool parameters by the fees portion, and the setting of the `payoutLong` and `payoutShort` amounts net of fees.

 The function reverts under the following conditions: